1 Day Hyderabad to Srisailam Road Trip

 Ramappa Temple

-If you love long drives and architecture, the newly designated UNESCO world heritage site Ramappa Temple is worth a visit.
+If you love long drives and architecture, the newly designated UNESCO World Heritage site Ramappa Temple is worth a visit.
 Located about 80 km from Warangal, and about 220 km from Hyderabad, Ramappa is a perfect weekend getaway.

 Hyderabad to Ramappa Temple Road Trip